2U1/2U1/README.md

 🔭 I graduated Korea University as a master's degree student <br>
-🌱 I’m currently interested in NLP and CV <br>
+🌱 I’m currently interested in NLP and CV <be>

 <h3 align="center">📫 Publication</h3>